GX-CHEN/itstime/README.md

 ## What is this?

-- An web application designed to manage daily plan and schedule.
+- A web application designed to manage daily plan and schedule, to maintain healthy life style.
 - UI is optimized for both computer browser and mobile devices.
-Support add "App Icon" on both Android and iOS devices
+Support add "App Icon" on Android or iOS devices.
 - A few recommended schedules will be pre-populated when a new user is registered and login.
-These schedules are fully customizable
+These schedules are fully customizable.

 ## Demo website

 - https://itstime.life
 - Demo Account: test/test
-- You can also register an account, no email or personal info are required.
-Totally free and anonymous
+- You can also register an account, no email or personal info are required, totally free and anonymous.

 ## What can it do?

 ### Schedule list view

-After login, user will see all available schedule list (each new user will have 4 default ones).
+After login, user will see all available schedule list (each new user will have 4 pre-populated default ones).

 <p float="left">
 <img src="screenshots/schedule_list.jpg" alt="Schedule List"  width="260"/>